SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![ChartL](./images/PB13.jpg)
 ![SQL](./images/5c.jpg)

+The chart clearly shows that Binders receive the highest discounts, followed by Storage and Art.
+Notable discounts are also seen in Phones, Chairs, and Paper.
+These discounts are spread across various subcategories, with Binders and Storage standing out.
+This could indicate a strategic focus on promoting these items.
+To gain a deeper understanding, let's examine the sales and profits for Binders and other discounted products.
+After that, we'll shift our attention to the categories based on different regions and countries.

 ### 6. Which category generates the highest sales and profits in each region and country?

 #### Categories with their total sales, profits, and profit margins